-Ladies in Black is an Australian film made by an Australian director based on a novel by an Australian author about Australian characters happening in Australian history.
+Ride Like a Girl is an Australian film made by an Australian director based on a true Australian story in Australian history.
 It would not be hard to say that this is an Australian film, through and through, but interestingly it is not a quintessential Australian film.
 Why?
 That reasoning comes down to a conversation and a talk from two fellow reviewers and friends, Ben McEachen and Mark Hadley.

 Even though I had been watching Australian film for years, one conversation and definition helped me to better understand this unique cultural nuance of Australian cinema.
 While chatting with Ben McEachen (Empire, Eternity and The Big Picture), on this topic, he stated, “Australian cinema tends to crush your heart, stamp on it for a bit and then take it out to the carpark and run it over a few times.”